jangari/jangari.github.io/slides/hrec_2022/pres.md

 ## What's the problem?

+- Little or no control over the data by ACU/Researcher
+- Third-party dictates terms
+- Service can change/cease without warning

 Notes: The problem with using any third party service is that the university, and the researcher, cannot control what happens with that data, and usually what happens to it is hard to determine, even if you read the terms of service.
 There is risk with any third party service that the information you provide is no longer controlled by you or the university.
 This risk might be low, but the impact could be huge in the case of research data, so it is important for researchers to understand what's happening with their data.